 I THE NEED FOR A TRADE SECRETS DIRECTIVE

-In part, this inconsistency in trade secrets regulation reflects both the permeation of trade secrets across a wide range of business activities and the fact that different countries have approached the issue from different starting points without any overarching coordination.
-For example, in France there was legislation to protect against misappropriation of trade secrets in the employment relationship – but not in an intellectual property context, which instead relied on principles derived through case law.5 Likewise, in Germany trade secrets are regulated through both competition law and employment law, but enforcement relies on a system that does not provide for mutual disclosure of evidence, which is often critical in such cases.
+In part, this inconsistency in trade secrets regulation reflected both the permeation of trade secrets across a wide range of business activities and the fact that different countries have approached the issue from different starting points without any overarching coordination.
+For example, in France there was legislation to protect against misappropriation of trade secrets in the employment relationship – but not in an intellectual property context, which instead relied on principles derived through case law.5 Likewise, in Germany trade secrets have been regulated through both competition law and employment law, but enforcement relied on a system that did not provide for mutual disclosure of evidence, which is often critical in such cases.
 This picture is complicated further by the fact that this ad hoc development of the law has led some countries to have more than one definition of a trade secret, depending on the legal context.
-In France, the United Kingdom and Germany, for example, the means of identifying a trade secret has varied, depending on whether the information is disclosed in the context of the employment relationship.
+In France, the United Kingdom and Germany, for example, the means of identifying a trade secret has varied, depending on whether or not the information is disclosed in the context of the employment relationship.
 This is clearly unhelpful for businesses.

 It was against this backdrop that the EU Commission proposed the new Directive, concluding that there was an obvious public interest in securing fair competition standards and, at the same time, providing a business environment that encourages and rewards investment in research and innovation.

 The Directive aims to harmonise laws across the EU in three main areas:

 - the definition of 'trade secret', and the means by which holders will be protected throughout Europe;